Best of Young Black Literary Fiction

 Purple Hibiscus

 Fifteen-year-old Kambili's world is circumscribed by the high walls and frangipani trees of her family compound.
-Her wealthy Catholic father, under whose shadow Kambili lives, while generous and politically active …
+Her wealthy Catholic father, under whose shadow Kambili lives, …

 Book